 The future of the energy drinks market is bright.
 A forecast by Allied Market Research revealed that the industry market size already reached over $53 billion in 2018.
 From this point until 2026, it could achieve a compound annual growth rate (CAGR) of 7 percent or a market value of $86 billion.

-But while the market is still dominated by the staples, like Monster Energy Drink and Red Bull, new players are also coming in.
-One of these is Guru Energy Drink.
+But while the market is still dominated by staples like Monster Energy Drink and Red Bull, new players are entering the alternative energy drink field.
+One of these is Guru Organic Energy Drink.

 What Is Guru Energy Drink?

 Guru is an energy drink, particularly sparkling water, that aims to separate itself from the standard offers in the market, ultimately revolutionizing the concept of the “energy drink” people have over the years.

 The brand, which started and has headquarters in Canada, boasts of a caffeine-laced drink that’s purely organic or plant-based.
 In other words, it is positioned as a far healthier alternative.

 Although the name may not immediately ring a bell, Guru has been around for over 20 years.
 It began around the same time that “smart drinks” took off the shelves.
 Smart drinks refer to beverages with nootropic components that include vitamins, minerals, and herbs.
 As nootropics, they’re believed to enhance cognitive function, so the person feels more alert and focused despite exhaustion or lack of sleep.

 The Guru founder at the time opened a SONA nightclub while the art director of the company, Justin, blended one of the first plant-based smart drinks.
 From the various experimentations and changes in formulations, the small team eventually launched the first Guru cans in 1999, about three years after the release of Justin’s smart drinks.
 Back then, their market was their friends who probably loved to party after a day of work.